thedude0606/options_copy_TB/DECISIONS.md

 **Decision**: Implement ML as an enhancement layer on top of traditional technical analysis.
 **Rationale**: This approach combines the interpretability of traditional technical analysis with the predictive power of machine learning, providing more robust recommendations while maintaining explainability.

+### 5. Underlying Symbol Extraction
+**Decision**: Extract and use underlying symbols from option symbols for data retrieval.
+**Rationale**: Historical data for specific option contracts is often unavailable, but data for the underlying stock is readily accessible.
+By extracting the underlying symbol, we can retrieve reliable historical data and generate more accurate predictions.

+### 6. Comprehensive Error Handling and Logging
+**Decision**: Implement a robust error handling and logging system with fallback mechanisms.
+**Rationale**: Financial applications require high reliability.
+A comprehensive error handling system with fallbacks ensures the platform continues to function even when encountering data issues or API failures.

 ## Technology Selections

 ### 1. Python Ecosystem